Bhabananda Deka: Career

-On 1 September 1958 Prof. Bhabananda Deka joined Pragjyotish College in the Economics Department as the Professor and Head.
+On 1 September 1958 Deka joined Pragjyotish College in the Economics Department as the professor and Head.
 He retired as Principal of Pragjyotish College in 1992.
 He was the Founder Principal of Bapujee College in Sarthebari in 1970.
 While he was working at Pragjyotish College, he took leave for a year and worked as a Senior Research Officer in the Language Unit of Union Public Service Commission, Delhi.
-In between, he also worked for a couple of months as a Professor at Assam Engineering Institute.
-He also worked as Principal of 4 (four) other Graduate and Postgraduate Colleges in Assam.
+He worked as Principal of 4 (four) other Graduate and Postgraduate Colleges in Assam.
 These Colleges were: Tamulichiga GKB College, Jorhat; Hajo BEd College, Dadara; Sarukehtri College, Borkapla and Guwahati Night College, Guwahati, Assam.